mstocco/mariostoc.co/content/traininglog/20220206-ironman2022-29weeksout.md

 Keeping it real though, the swim club in the next lane were swimming with one arm at my 1500m effort.

-Easy pedal home as I was hungry and my legs were done.

 ![Swim](/assets/jpg/swim-20220207.jpeg)

 <!---->